BSE: 512199 | NSE: COREEDUTEC | ISIN: INE247G01024

 Management Discussion and Analysis for the year under review, as stipulated underClause 49 of the Listing Agreement with the Stock Exchanges is presented as a separatesection forming part of this Annual Report.

-The Company has received confirmations from the auditors to the effect that theirre-appointment, if made would be within the prescribed limits under Section 224(1B) of theCompanies Act, 1956 and that they are not disqualified for such reappointment within themeaning of Section 226 of the said Act.
+The Company has received confirmations from the new auditors to the effect that theirappointment, if made would be within the prescribed limits under Section 139 of theCompanies Act, 2013 and that they are not disqualified for such reappointment within themeaning of Section 141 of the said Act.

-The Company has not accepted any deposits from the public within the meaning of Section58A of the Act and as such, no amount of principal or interest was outstanding on the dateof the Balance Sheet.
+The Company has not accepted any deposits from the public within the meaning of Section58A of the Companies Act, 1956 and as such, no amount of principal or interest wasoutstanding on the date of the Balance Sheet.

 We thank our customers, investors, bankers and other stakeholders for their continuedsupport during the year.
 We place on record our sincere appreciation of the contributionmade by employees at all levels.
 Our consistent growth was made possible by theirhardwork, solidarity, cooperation and support and look forward to their continued support.